divio/divio-cloud-docs/how-to/configure-sass.rst

 -----------------------------------------------

-If you typically use the same particular frontend set-up for many sites, you should consider packacking it up as a :ref:`Boilerplate <about-boilerplates>` that can be used at project creation time.
+If you typically use the same particular frontend set-up for many sites, you should consider packaging it up as a :ref:`Boilerplate <about-boilerplates>` that can be used at project creation time.
 See :ref:`tutorial-create-boilerplate` in the tutorial section.